ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-normington-jsonpath-latest.md

 This is the concatenation of three lists, two of length one containing `0`, `1`, respectively, and one of length zero.

-As a consequence of this approach, if any of the selectors selects no nodes, then the whole JSON Path selects no nodes.
+As a consequence of this approach, if any of the selectors selects no nodes, then the whole JSONPath selects no nodes.

 In what follows, the semantics of each selector are defined for each type of node.